 SAVE THE BEES

-A new, first-of-its-kind pilot study by Friends of the Earth-US and Pesticide Research Institute has found 54 percent of common garden plants purchased at top retailers including Lowes and Home Depot contained neonicotinoid pesticides, which studies show can harm or kill bees and other pollinators, with no warning to consumers.
+A first-of-its-kind pilot study by Friends of the Earth and Pesticide Research Institute in 2013 found 54 percent of common garden plants purchased at top retailers, including Lowe's and Home Depot, contained neonicotinoid pesticides, which studies show can harm or kill bees and other pollinators, with no warning to consumers.

 Bees and other pollinators, essential for the two-thirds of the food crops humans eat everyday, are in great peril, and populations are dwindling worldwide.